-Investors never know what to expect for Ceradyne (NAS: CRDN) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings on Tuesday, April 24.
-Ceradyne develops, manufactures, and markets advanced technical ceramic products, ceramic powders, and components for defense, industrial, automotive, and commercial applications.
+Investors braced for a bumpy ride ahead of Ceradyne's (NAS: CRDN) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
+The company will unveil its latest earnings on Thursday, Feb.
+16. Ceradyne develops, manufactures, and markets advanced technical ceramic products, ceramic powders, and components for defense, industrial, automotive/diesel, and commercial applications.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Ceradyne with three of five analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Ceradyne with four of six analysts rating it hold.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $120.1 million in revenue this quarter.
-That would represent a decline of 20% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $131.9 million in revenue this quarter.
+That would represent a rise of 31% from the year-ago quarter.

 What our community says:

-CAPS All-Stars are strongly supporting the stock, with 97.9% granting it an "outperform" rating.
-The greater community is in line with the All-Stars, as 97.3% give it a rating of "outperform."
-With just three posts in the past month, Fools have kept relatively quiet about Ceradyne despite their generally positive feelings towards the stock.
-Ceradyne has a bullish CAPS rating of five out of five stars that is about on par with Fool community assessment.
+CAPS All-Stars are solidly backing the stock, with 98.6% giving it an "outperform" rating.
+The greater community concurs with the All-Stars, as 97.1% give it a rating of "outperform."
+Fools are bullish on Ceradyne and haven't been shy with their opinions lately, logging 460 posts in the past 30 days.
+Ceradyne has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.